- 1 Bulgaria Issues the First Free Sale Certificate to Sell CBD

 Tinctures and oils are taken orally under the tongue while vape oils or vape liquids are placed in a vaporizer and the fumes are inhaled.

-Can CBD be sold legally as a medicine?
+Can hemp be sold legally as a medicine?

 According to the Health Products Regulatory Authority (HPRA) CBD is not considered a medicine and cannot be prescribed by doctors.
 No medical claims can be made regarding CBD stating that it can cure any illnesses.
 In keeping with the HPRA regulations, we at Dr. Hemp Me do not answer any questions regarding the medical benefits CBD is rumoured to have.
-You can, however, go to our CBD FAQ page to find general information.
 A lot of information can be found with a simple google search.

 Is recreational marijuana legal in Ireland?